 Traditional philosophical dualism has just been mentioned.
 Here again we can tie Hameroff and Penrose to the concerns (or obsessions) of traditional philosophy.
 That is, Hameroff hints that his and Penrose's positions may solve the traditional problems of free will, “the unitary sense of self” and the source and nature of intuition/insight.
 More specifically, all these philosophical conundrums can be explained by quantum coherence in the microtubules.
 In terms of simply-put examples, free will is down to quantum indeterminacy; non-locality is responsible for “the unity of consciousness”; and quantum computing (i.e., non-algorithmic processing) is the baby of “quantum superposition”.

 In the technical terms of mind-brain interaction, and as a result of accepting mind-body dualism, the brain and mind can be mutually involved in quantum “entanglement” which is “non-local”.
 Thus, put simply, we can have mind-to-brain causation.
-Though this would of course depend on seeing the mind as not being the brain or not even being physical (in a strict or non-strict sense).
+Though this would of course depend on seeing the mind as not being the brain or not even being physical (in a strict or even a non-strict sense).
 This would put both the mind and brain in the same holistic package and that would help all of us explain.... just about everything!

 Another example of Penrose going beyond science/neuroscience is his reliance on Kurt Gödel's incompleteness theorem.
 These show him that the brain can (or could) perform that which no computer could perform.
 From that, Penrose concludes that consciousness may be non-algorithmic.
 And, as a further consequence, it will be the case that the brain and consciousness can't be accounted for in terms of a Turing-machine computers.
 And if this were the case, it would take Penrose beyond Artificial Intelligence and perhaps beyond all physicalist notions of mind and consciousness.